xiaobo1213812/causal-PF/README.md

 4.The ‘json’ code for the problem diagram.

+5.The detailed data of the two groups of problem diagrams.

 ## 📄Overview
 🔍Objective: The purpose of this study is to integrate causal graph into the Problem Frames (PF) to enhance the semantic expressiveness and interpretability of PF,  and utilize Large Language Models (LLMs) to assist engineers in efficiently and accurately extracting causal relationships.